kozo2/cyautoworkshop/vignettes/tmp.md

 Please perform the following steps *before the workshop*.
-These steps take a few minutes and you may have issues specific to your machine that we can address in advance.
+These steps take a few minutes and you may have issues specific to your machine.

 ### STEP 1: Install the latest Cytoscape in your Desktop environment(3.9.0)
 - [Download Cytoscape](https://cytoscape.org/download.html)